Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us008/01.requirements-engineering/Readme.md

 > **Question:** What are the criteria for the car to appear on the check-up list?
 >
-> **Answer:** If the vehicle is within 5% of reaching the mileage limit for a check-up or exceed that limit.
+> **Answer:** If the vehicle is within 5% of reaching the km limit for a check-up or exceed that limit.
 ### 1.3.
 Acceptance Criteria

 * **AC1:** The system should allow VFM to generate a list of vehicles requiring a check-up.